Minocrisy/Vidocrisy/memory-bank/activeContext.md

 - Finalizing Phase 4 (Refinement & Testing)
 - Fixed test suite issues in LibraryPage, HomePage, ExportDialog, and VideoPlayer components
 - All tests are now passing successfully
+- Applied performance optimizations to critical components:
+  - Added memoization to expensive computations in VideoEditor component
+  - Implemented lazy loading for video thumbnails in LibraryPage
+  - Applied debouncing to search inputs and form submissions
+  - Implemented throttling for scroll events and video timeline interactions
+  - Added network status detection with adaptive UI based on connection quality
+  - Optimized component rendering with React.memo and useMemo
+  - Memoized event handlers with useCallback to prevent unnecessary re-renders
 - Applying performance optimizations to critical components
 - Updating documentation to reflect the final state of the project